 No matter your preference, in Lagos there’s bound to be an excursion perfectly suited to you.

 3. Go Wine Tasting

 While Portuguese wines are known the world over, most people are much more familiar with wines produced in the Douro Valley in northern Portugal.
 Few visitors to Lagos realize that the Algarve is also one of Portugal’s top wine regions.

-Located just a 10-minute drive from Lagos town center, the Monte de Casteleja organic wine farm produces a variety of wine including white, red, and rosé.
+Located just a 10-minute drive from Lagos town center, the Monte de Casteleja organic wine farm produces a variety of wines, including white, red, and rosé.
 You can opt for a guided tour and wine tasting session.
 Or better yet, make the most of your visit with an overnight stay in their onsite guest house!

 Monte de Casteleja marks the start of the Algarve wine route.
-Traveling to the east you’ll find several other wine farms scattered through the region including Quinta Moragado da Torre, Quinta do Frances, Quinta dos Vales and Quinta de Mata Moros.
+Traveling to the east you’ll find several other wine farms scattered through the region, including Quinta Moragado da Torre, Quinta do Frances, Quinta dos Vales and Quinta de Mata Moros.

 4. Stroll Through the Historic Town Center

 Lagos is an idyllic seaside resort town with a historic center that oozes Portuguese charm and character.
 Complete with cobbled streets, tiled buildings, and gorgeous churches, Lagos has it all.